seanpm2001/seanpm2001/README.md

 I am in the process of remodeling my GitHub profile page.
 Remodeling started on 2024, Saturday March 23rd.
 I expect to release the final version of the 4 year anniversary update on 2024, Saturday, May 25th.
 Here are my current goals:

 - **Note to self:** _Feel free to add more entries whenever necessary_
 - **Note to self:** _This should be a daily project.
-Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 41 days down, 22/23 days to go, as of 2024, Thursday, May 2nd)_
+Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 42 days down, 21/22 days to go, as of 2024, Friday, May 3rd)_

 <details open><summary><p><b>Click/tap here to expand/collapse the release timeline subsection</b></p></summary>